misakimichy/JS30-03-css-variables/README.md

 #### _CSS Variables by JavaScript30 10/03/19_

 ## Description
-This is CSS Variables application, 3rd application out of 30 by 30 day Vanilla JavaScript Coding Challenge by Wes Boss.<br>
+This is CSS Variables application, 3rd application out of 30 by 30 day Vanilla JavaScript Coding Challenge by Wes Bos.<br>
 Please check the challenge from [JavaScript30](http://wesbos.com/javascript30/).

 ![Screenshot of the app](img/screenshot.png)

 ## About this Application:
--
+- `padding` slider range is 0px to 200px.
+- `blur` slider range is 0px to 50px.
+- `brightness` slier range is 0 to 1 (darkest to brightest).
+- User can choose a `color` for `padding`.
+HEX color code will be shown.

 ## Setup/Installation Requirements